-LHC’s Leadership Development Series (LDS) is a series of half-day workshops designed to provide ongoing, interactive, and research-based professional development for all Hendricks County citizens.
+The Leadership Development Series (LDS) is a series of half-day workshops designed to provide ongoing, interactive, and research-based professional development for Hendricks County citizens and surrounding areas.

 Regardless of industry, every leader is required to perform 4 roles to be effective.
 Unfortunately, most leaders are good at 2 roles, not so good at 1 role, and unaware of the 4th role.
 Clarify the 4 roles, assess your skills, and be prepared to fulfill all 4 roles and lead your team to success.